Sveriges Television: History

+The SVT logo introduced in October 1980, as well as the individual channel logos for TV1 and TV2, were all created by British designer Sid Sutton.

-The two channels were reorganized in 1987.
+The two channels were reorganised in 1987.
 TV1 was renamed Kanal 1 and contained almost all programmes produced in Stockholm, while TV2 consisted of the ten regional districts and the Rapport news desk.

 Broadcasting in Nicam Stereo was made permanent in 1988.
-This year also saw the launch of a channel called SVT World in southern Finland, broadcasting content from SVT for Finland-Swedes.
-The channel, which was later renamed SVT4, was rebranded as SVT Europa in 1997, when it started broadcasting to all of Europe via satellite.
+This year also saw the launch of a channel called SVT World in southern Finland, broadcasting content from SVT for Swedish-speaking population of Finland.
+The channel, which was later renamed SVT4, was rebranded as SVT Europa in 1997 when it started broadcasting to all of Europe via satellite.
 Following its expansion into Asia and Africa, it was rebranded as SVT World in 2005.

-In 1992, the Riksdag decided that Sveriges Radio would be reorganized once again, this time into three independent companies (with RR and LRAB merged).
+In 1992, the Riksdag decided that Sveriges Radio would be reorganised once again, this time into three separate companies (with RR and LRAB merged) without a shared parent company.
 From 1994, they would be owned by three independent foundations.
-The three foundations later became one.
+The three foundations later did only a few years later merge into one.

-In 1990, the television broadcasting day would usually begin at 16.00 and end before 24.00.
-The 1990s saw an increase in broadcasting hours, with the addition of reruns in the afternoon, a morning show, and lunch-time news bulletins.
+In 1990, the television broadcasting day would usually begin at 16.00 and end before midnight.
+The 1990s saw an increase in broadcasting hours, with the addition of reruns in the afternoon, a morning show, and lunchtime news bulletins.
 SVT also met competition from new commercial broadcasters.
 TV3 became the first channel to break SVT's monopoly on television in Sweden and in 1992 the newly elected right-wing parliamentary majority allowed TV4 to start terrestrial broadcasting.
-TV4 soon established nationwide coverage and in 1995 passed TV2 in the overall ratings to become the nation's most viewed channel.
+TV4 soon established nationwide coverage and 1995 passed TV2 in the overall ratings to become the nation's most-viewed channel.

-In 1996, the channels were once again reorganized.
-The previous organization and competition between the two channels disappeared as they became part of a single organization.
+In 1996, the channels were once again reorganised.
+The previous organisation and competition between the two channels disappeared as they became part of a single organisation.
 Kanal 1 and TV2 were renamed SVT1 and SVT2.
 The first season of Expedition: Robinson (Survivor) was shown in 1997.

 The first digital terrestrial television (DTT) broadcasts took place in 1999.
 SVT started six new channels: the news channel SVT24 and five regional channels.
-2000 saw the reorganization of the news desks.
+2000 saw the reorganisation of the news desks.
 Aktuellt, Rapport, and SVT24 all came under the control of one central news desk.